On probabilistic generalizations of the Nyman-Beurling criterion for the zeta function: Abstract

 \section{Abstract}

 The Nyman-Beurling criterion is an approximation problem in the space of square integrable functions on $(0,\infty)$, which is equivalent to the Riemann hypothesis.
 This involves dilations of the fractional part function by factors $\theta_k\in(0,1)$, $k\ge1$.
 We develop probabilistic extensions of the Nyman-Beurling criterion by considering these $\theta_k$ as random: this yields new structures and criteria, one of them having a significant overlap with the general strong B\'aez-Duarte criterion.
 The main goal of the present paper is the study of the interplay between these probabilistic Nyman-Beurling criteria and the Riemann hypothesis.
-By means of our probabilistic point of view, we answer a question raised by B\'aez-Duarte in 2005.
-These new structures open the door to calculable determinants.
+We are able to obtain equivalences in two main classes of examples: dilated structures as exponential $\cal E(k)$ distributions, and random variables $Z_{k,n}$, $1\le k\le n$, concentrated around $1/k$ as $n$ is growing.
+By means of our probabilistic point of view, we bring an answer to a question raised by B\'aez-Duarte in 2005: the price to pay to consider non compactly supported kernels is a controlled condition on the coefficients of the involved approximations.

 \footnote{\textit{Keywords:} Number theory; Probability; Zeta function; Nyman-Beurling criterion; B\'aez-Duarte criterion. }